ChelseaStats/FootballStatisticsDefintions/DEFINITIONS.md

 Around 85% of results are settled by close scorelines, where the result is +1/0/-1 for example 1-0, 2-1, 2-3, 4-5.

+#### Fouls Ratio

+The percentage of a game's fouls committed by team `A`.
+As of mid-March 2015, Man City had averaged around 65% of the fouls in their games, despite being a possession dominant team.

 #### Shots

 Shots are split into three groups